bytewolf/nearbt/README.md

 * Only create a connection when an authentication starts.
 Stop the connection once the authentication finishes.
 * Thanks to Bluetooth Low Energy, it's about 1% in 7 days from iOS's battery usage report.

+### Customization

+* Minimum RSSI (received signal strength indicator).
+Higher values reduce the valid scope of iOS devices.
+* Run scripts when authentication begins or if authentication succeeds or fails.

+Run `pam_nearbt-setup parameters` for more details.

 Compatibility
 -------------